Roskva-git/MtS/README.md

 For my master’s thesis, I use data from the *Mind the Sleep* project initiated by Margrethe Hansen and René Huster.
 The broader study examines how sleep relates to cognition and mental health.
 The current project focuses on **cognitive control in a task-switching paradigm**, and how it varies as a function of sleep.

 A central challenge in cognitive neuroscience is determining whether cognitive measures reflect stable individual differences (traits) or fluctuate depending on situational factors (states).
-Evidence suggests that many commonly used measures of cognitive control show low reliability across time, indicating substantial variability that is not well understood.
+Evidence suggests that many commonly used measures of cognitive control show low reliability across time, indicating variability that is not well understood.

 Sleep is a strong candidate for explaining this variability.
 It operates across multiple timescales, from relatively stable individual patterns (habitual sleep) to short-term fluctuations (sleep the night before testing).
 These different aspects of sleep may differentially influence cognitive control.